degidev/app_laravel_start/README.md

 This is a Laravel project template with modern UI components and styling frameworks.
 It includes:
 - Laravel 12.x
-- Tailwind CSS 3.x
+- Tailwind CSS 4.x
-- Bootstrap 5.x
 - Flowbite UI Components
+- Bootstrap Icons
 - Font Awesome Icons

 ## 🛠️ Prerequisites